Time* Sex* Love*

-Time* Sex* Love* is the seventh studio album from American country music artist Mary Chapin Carpenter.
-It was released in 2001 on Columbia Records Nashville as her first studio album since A Place in the World five years previous.
-This album produced two singles in "Simple Life," which peaked at number 53 on Billboard's Hot Country chart, and "This Is Me Leaving You" which failed to chart.
-Despite its low airplay ranking, "Simple Life" spent 28 weeks on Billboard's Top 25 Country Singles Sales chart, peaking at number 8 on May 5, 2001.
+Time* Sex* Love* is the seventh studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Nashville on May 29, 2001.
+It rose to No. 6 on the Billboard Country Albums chart and produced two singles: "Simple Life," which peaked at No. 53 on the Hot Country Songs chart, and "This Is Me Leaving You", which failed to chart.
+Despite its low airplay ranking, "Simple Life" spent 28 weeks on Billboard's Top 25 Country Singles Sales chart, peaking at No. 8 on May 5, 2001.

-The album was recorded at George Martin's Air Studios in London.
+The album was recorded at George Martin's AIR Studios in London.